ray-project/ray/doc/source/rllib-models.rst

             return masked_logits, last_layer

 Depending on your use case it may make sense to use just the masking, just action embeddings, or both.
 For a runnable example of this in code, check out `parametric_action_cartpole.py <https://github.com/ray-project/ray/blob/master/python/ray/rllib/examples/parametric_action_cartpole.py>`__.
 Note that since masking introduces ``-inf`` values into the model output, this technique might not work with all algorithm options.
-For example, algorithms might crash if they aren't robust to processing the ``-inf`` values.
+For example, algorithms might crash if they incorrectly process the ``-inf`` values.
 The cartpole example has working configurations for DQN and several policy gradient algorithms.

 Model-Based Rollouts